Oral sex is a great way to pleasure your partner, and here’s some tips on how to do it well

 Tips For Giving Oral To Someone With A Vulva

-The vagina and vulva: Start by gently licking around her vulva and the opening of her vagina.
+The vagina and vulva: Start by gently licking around their vulva and the opening of their vagina.
 You may have to use your hands to part the labia (folds of skin) to get to the clitoris and vagina.
 Take it easy and be gentle — the last thing she wants is a tongue lashing right at the start — and be careful with your teeth.
 Stimulation around all areas of the vulva can feel really good, so don’t neglect it for the sake of going straight for the clitoris!

 The clitoris: The clitoris is a pea-sized area at the top of the vulva, and it’s VERY SENSITIVE.
 There are 8,000 nerve endings in the clitoris.
 So if you go at it too hard, too fast, too soon, it can be uncomfortable or even painful.
 Experiment with gently licking and sucking on and around the clit.
 See how she responds, and you can always build up the pressure if she’s into it.